MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-sql-server-reporting.md

 - File space consumption forecast (GB)

 > [!IMPORTANT]
 > The **Database Files Space Usage Forecast** report relies on several performance collection rules and discoveries that are disabled by default.
-These ***must*** be enabled and allowed to run for *several days* before this report will generate any data.
-Please create overrides for the below rules and discoveries for either All Objects of Class, or individual objects if you only want to collect data from certain SQL instances:
+You need to enable these rules and discoveries and let them run for *several days* before this report generates any data.
+Create overrides for the following rules and discoveries for either All Objects of Class, or individual objects if you only want to collect data from certain SQL instances:
 >
 >**Discoveries**
 > - MSSQL on Windows: Discover SQL Server DB Files